cloudzeus/smartbutton/DEPLOYMENT.md

 ### 4. Add Environment Variables
 Add all the environment variables listed above in the Coolify environment section.

+**⚠️ IMPORTANT**: These environment variables are required **during the Docker build process**, not just at runtime.
+Make sure they are set in Coolify BEFORE clicking deploy.

 **Important**: Generate a secure `AUTH_SECRET`:
 ```bash
 openssl rand -base64 32
 ```

+**Note on Secrets in Docker**: The warnings about "SecretsUsedInArgOrEnv" are expected and safe to ignore.
+The secrets are only used during build time and are not stored in the final Docker image.

 ### 5. Database Setup
 - Create a PostgreSQL database in Coolify